Keeping up with the Colombians

 Natures TLC.

-When we got to Cartagena, we did more exploring, making our way to the Old City, the Walled City, San Francisco, and beyond.
+When we got to Cartagena, we (you guessed it) explored, making our way to the Old City, the Walled City, San Francisco, and beyond.

 Flower market.

-The center of Cartagena was beautiful, and it was a nice change from where we had been.
-It was less rainy, way more humid and much, much warmer, which made exploring the streets more muggy.
-We soaked in all of the bright colors of the buildings as best as we could.
-And, as we were walking, we found a tiny local bar, which I loved, because it was somewhere the locals actually went (and also liked).
+The center of Cartagena was beautiful, and it was nice variety from the center of the country, where we’d just been.
+It was less rainy, more humid and much, much warmer, which made exploring the streets muggy.
+We soaked in all of the bright colors of the buildings and, as we were walking, we found a tiny local bar, which I loved because it was somewhere the locals actually went and liked.
 They had wifi and cold drinks — I ordered a CosteNita, which is a super tiny beer.
-So maybe I ordered another.
+So, yeah, I ordered another.

 Hangin’ with the locals.